A Neural Entity Coreference Resolution Review: Discussion

 Due to the results of the Kaggle competition in Gendered Pronoun Resolution, advancements have been achieved in removing bias via various techniques.
 Although the results seem promising, most of the approaches are not reflecting realistic improvement to the task of Entity Coreference Resolution as resolver predictions from the general task were used in the training process.
 The work on Pronoun resolution on the other hand provides insightful results towards the better use of sentence representation models to the task and the use of external knowledge features.

-What is more, \cite{moosavi2018using} developed a novel algorithm to automatically extract the minimum span in a variety of datasets to solve this issue and boost performance of the current CR resolvers.
-As the majority of the implementations discussed are using span, this contribution is very important and can boost their performance.
+Moreover, \cite{moosavi2018using} developed a novel algorithm to automatically extract the minimum span in a variety of datasets to solve this issue and boost performance of the current CR resolvers.
+As the majority of the implementations discussed use spans, this contribution is very important and can boost their performance.

-It is apparent that most of the approaches, while novel in various aspects, where published around the same time period.
-As a result, the improvements that have been introduced are not adopted to the best possible baseline.
-The majority of the language modelling methods are infused using \cite{lee2017end} as their baseline, which was significantly outperformed by \citep{lee2018higher} and can be modified to work with that as a baseline.